NY1024/ny1024.github.io/_pages/about.md

 **Address:** No.19 Shucun Road, Beijing, China

 ## News and Updates
+* 01/2024 I completed the translation of "AI for Cybersecurity: A Handbook of Use Cases"

 * 06/2023 I got master degree from Chinese Academy of Sciences.